GF2++

 Clones of the parts are returned as a pair of bit-vectors [left, right].

-On return, left is a clone of the bits from the start of the bit-vector up to but not including at and right contains the bits from at to the end of the bit-vector.
-This bit-vector itself is not modified.
+On return, left is a clone of the bits from the start of the bit-span up to but not including at and right contains the bits from at to the end of the bit-span.
+This bit-span itself is not modified.

-This method panics if the split point is beyond the end of the bit-vector.
+This method panics if the split point is beyond the end of the bit-span.

 Example